Heroku vs AWS: differences & what to choose in 2024?

 #Disadvantages of Heroku

 Heroku charges based on the number of 'Dynos' and the size of the Dynos required.
 If you have a larger app, then you will need to use more dynos.
-This can be an expensive proposition if your app is large and has lots of traffic as the cost of Dynos or dynos workers are in the range of 35$ per month.
-So from a development perspective, it is built for small development teams comprising five or lesser members.
+This can be an expensive proposition if your app is large and has lots of traffic as the cost of Dynos or Dynos workers are in the range of 35$ per month.
+So from a development perspective, it is built for small development teams comprising five or fewer members.

 Heroku does not support complex applications like Microservices.
 It is not suitable for complex projects that require plenty of cloud resources.
 Plus, it hardly scales your team's needs.